 It should be noted that excessive use of alcohol and other drugs often precedes many incidents involving a sexual assault.
 Use of these substances may interfere with one’s capacity to either consent to or refuse sexual activity.
 Use of these substances may also interfere with an individual’s judgment regarding sexual aggression.
 The use of alcohol or other drugs, however, does not diminish personal responsibility for behavior that is socially unacceptable or aggressive.
 It is for this purpose that several UNC Asheville departments have collaboratively developed policies and procedures for responding to the needs of students who are victims of a sexual assault.

-The following departments are responsible for responding to victims of sexual assault and for providing the necessary assistance in keeping with department protocol:
+The following departments are responsible for responding to victims of sexual assault and for providing the necessary assistance:

 - Dean of Students Office